MozartAmadeus/BPMN_Thesis_Artifacts/ReadMe.md

 These files correspond directly to the results tables and figures reported in the thesis.
 No sensitive or confidential information is contained in this folder.

+---

+### `Process_Descriptions_A2/`

+Contains the **textual process descriptions** used as input for BPMN generation at anonymisation level **A2**.

+- Descriptions are fully anonymised
+- Provided in plain text format
+- Correspond to the BPMN models in `GeneratedModels_A2/`

+These descriptions represent the **input side of the modelling pipeline** under the strongest anonymisation setting.
+Lower anonymisation levels (A0, A1) are not included due to confidentiality constraints.